-"disposed" of the property on December 31, 2016, at fair market value.
-The capital gain is then calculated for the property at this point in time, and, provided that amount qualifies for the PRE.
+For these purposes, the trust is deemed to have "disposed" of the property on December 31, 2016, at fair market value.
+The capital gain is then calculated for the property at this point in time, and, provided that the trust is eligible under the pre-amendment rules, this amount qualifies for the PRE.

-The Minister of Finance's transitional rules then be unavailable to the taxpayer. treat the trust as having "re-acquired" the property on January 1, 2017, at a cost equal to the sum for which the trust "disposed" of the property during the "pre-2017 period."
-Unless the trust meets the criteria outlined above, the PRE will not be available to the trust after erty out to the beneficiaries. such date, and any gain realized after January 1, 2017, will be subject to tax.
+The Minister of Finance's transitional rules then treat the trust as having "re-acquired" the property on January 1, 2017, at a cost equal to the sum for which the trust "disposed" of the property during the "pre-2017 period."
+Unless the trust meets the criteria outlined above, the PRE will not be available to the trust after such date, and any gain realized after January 1, 2017, will be subject to tax.